DavidSA06/DavidSA06.github.io/platzi.md

 ## Certifications

-In this section the certificates that I consider most important are placed :
+In this section the certificates that I consider most important are placed:

 <figure>
   <img